In this article:

 Who are NPS surveys for?

 NPS surveys can help provide key customer insight into potential referrals, churn risk, organizational changes, and more, and NPS is scalable to all business levels.
-It works for the brick and mortar business that wants to make sure its customers are getting the personalized service they expect.
-It works for the fast-growing company that wants to ensure its customer experience remains world class while it grows.
-It works for the charity that needs every dollar to translate to direct impact.
+It works for both online and brick and mortar businesses that want to make sure customers are getting the personalized service they expect.
+It works for fast-growing companies that wish to ensure its customer experience remains world class while it grows.
+It works charities and not-for-profit organizations that need every dollar to translate into direct impact.

-We help organizations of all shapes and sizes.
+We help organizations of all shapes and sizes with their NPS campaigns.
 Check out a few notable Delighted customers on our Customers page.

 When should I send NPS surveys?